piedomains package

 • key (str) – Configuration key

-• value (any) – Configuration value
+• value (Any) – Configuration value

 update(config_dict)[source]